-It is important that, if you have suffered a personal injury * that you book an appointment with your doctor as soon as possible after the road traffic accident, even if you are involved in a minor road traffic accident*, regardless of how minor you think the injuries are, in some cases these minor injuries can develop into more serious threat to your health.
+It is important that, if you have suffered a personal injury that you book an appointment with your doctor as soon as possible after the road traffic accident, even if you are involved in a minor road traffic accident, regardless of how minor you think the injuries are, in some cases these minor injuries can develop into a more serious threat to your health.
 In worst case scenarios, fatal road accidents can occur.

 The Injuries Board Book of Quantum provides us with general guidelines as to how much compensation may be awarded in a personal injury claim and is used by the Injuries Board when they are assessing a personal injury claim.
 This book was compiled by examining sample cases from over 51,000 closed personal injury cases from 2013 and 2014 and is based on actual court figures.
 It shows us what personal injury compensation amounts were awarded in the past and help give an estimate as to how much compensation could be awarded based on a person’s specific injuries.

 In order for your solicitor to proceed with a personal injury claim for you they will need the following information: